kazmer97/accelerated-intelligent-document-processing-on-aws/lib/idp_common_pkg/idp_common/extraction/README.md

 1. Text content is read from each page's `parsed_text_uri`
 2. Images are retrieved from each page's `image_uri`
 3. Both are combined in a multimodal prompt to the LLM
 4. Few-shot examples include both text prompts and document images for better understanding

 ## Thread Safety

 The extraction service is designed to be thread-safe, supporting concurrent processing of multiple sections in parallel workloads.

 ## Future Enhancements

 - ✅ Few-shot example support for improved accuracy and consistency
 - ✅ Class-specific example filtering for targeted extraction guidance
 - ✅ Multimodal example support with document images
 - ✅ Enhanced imagePath support for multiple images from directories and S3 prefixes
 - 🔲 Dynamic few-shot example selection based on document similarity
 - 🔲 Confidence scoring for extracted attributes
 - 🔲 Support for additional extraction backends (custom models)
-- 🔲 Automatic example quality assessment and recommendations
+- # 🔲 Automatic example quality assessment and recommendations
+- The agentic approaches require Python 3.10+ due to strands-agents dependencies
+- Agentic extraction uses more tokens but provides better accuracy and reliability
+- The structured_output function includes image enhancement tools for better OCR results
+- All approaches integrate with the same S3-based document pipeline
+  > > > > > > > e9314b6b (Unified formatting for YAML, MD, JSON)